Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-16/ideate-with-prompty.md

 ![Developer Workflow](../../static/img/30-days-of-ia-2024/blogs/2024-10-16/03-developer-workflow.png)

-Today, we dive into the first stage of the GenAIOps lifecycle and learn how to **Ideate** our applicaiton, taking it from prompt to initial prototype, using a new tool called **Prompty**.
+Today, we dive into the first stage of the GenAIOps lifecycle and learn how to **Ideate** our application, taking it from prompt to initial prototype, using a new tool called **Prompty**.

 Ready?
 Let's get started!